keboola/developers-docs/cli/structure/index.md

 ```
 ## .kbcignore

-You can exclude configurations from the sync process by creating a `.kbcignore` file in the `.keboola` directory.
+You can exclude specific configurations from the sync process by creating a `.kbcignore` file in the `.keboola` directory.

-It is a plain text file where each line represents a path to a configuration or configuration row in the following form:
+It is a plain text file where each line specifies a path to a configuration or configuration row in the format
-`{component_id}/{configuration_id}/{row_id}` where the `row_id` is optional and applicable only to [row-based configurations](https://help.keboola.com/components/#configuration-rows).
+`{component_id}/{configuration_id}/{row_id}`.
+The `row_id` is optional for [row-based configurations](https://help.keboola.com/components/#configuration-rows).

-Example of a `.kbcignore` file:
+Example `.kbcignore` file:

 ```
 keboola.python-transformation-v2/1197618481
 keboola.keboola.wr-db-snowflake/1196309603/1196309605
 ```

-The above example will exclude:
+This excludes:

-- Configuration of Python Transformation (`keboola.python-transformation-v2`)  with the ID `1197618481`
+- The configuration of the Python transformation (`keboola.python-transformation-v2`)  with the ID `1197618481`.
-- Row  ID `1196309605` in the configuration of the Snowflake Writer (`keboola.keboola.wr-db-snowflake`) with the ID `1196309603`.
+- Row  ID `1196309605` in the configuration of the Snowflake writer (`keboola.keboola.wr-db-snowflake`) with the ID `1196309603`.

-This means that commands `kbc sync pull` and `kbc sync push` will not synchronize these configurations.
+As a result, the `kbc sync pull` and `kbc sync push` commands will not synchronize these configurations.

 **`kbc push` operation**

-The `kbc push` command will ignore the configuration and will not push it back to the project, even if the configuration is present or modified in the folder structure locally.
+The `kbc push` command will skip the excluded configurations and will not push them back to the project, even if they exist or have been modified in the local folder structure.
-You will be presented with the following log message:
+The log will display the following message:

 ```
 ➜ kbc push